You want to be a better writer. But you wake up every day feeling tired, barely even human, until you swig some morning brew.

 - Exercise (see above)

-- Humor (funny books or shows)
+- Humor (funny books or shows, can also help you land comedy writing jobs!)

 - How do you manage stress, relax, and keep your creative spark?